byt3n33dl3/CoreNeoExec/README.md

 ```
 $ python3 injector.py -v --host 127.0.0.1 --port 4444
      -------------------------------------------------------------
-      WHID injector - You need to be connected to the Exploit AP
+      Neo injector - You need to be connected to the Exploit AP
      -------------------------------------------------------------
                    __   °
                  <(o )___